das-goutam/target-defense-marl/README.md

 ## Contact

-For questions or collaborations, please open an issue or contact [your email].
+For questions or collaborations, please open an issue on the [GitHub repository](https://github.com/das-goutam/target-defense-marl/issues).